zovits/JestLuaTestServer/plugin/README.md

-# JestLuaTestServer Plugin
+# Roblox RL Gym Plugin

-Roblox Studio plugin that executes Jest Lua tests on behalf of the JestLuaTestServer.
+Roblox Studio plugin that applies deltas to the DataModel on behalf of the Roblox RL Gym server.

 ## Overview

-This plugin runs inside Roblox Studio and acts as the test execution engine for the JestLuaTestServer system.
-It receives test files via Server-Sent Events (SSE), deserializes them, executes the tests using Jest Lua, and reports results back to the server.
+This plugin runs inside Roblox Studio and acts as the delta application engine for the Roblox RL Gym system.
+It receives delta strings via Server-Sent Events (SSE), applies them using `DataModelDeltaService:ApplyDelta()`, and reports results back to the server.

 ## Architecture

 The plugin consists of these main components:

 1. **Main.server.lua**: Entry point that handles plugin initialization
-2. **TestsManager/**: Core test execution module
+2. **DeltaManager/**: Core delta application module
-   - **init.lua**: Main test execution manager that handles SSE communication, test deserialization, and result reporting
+   - **init.lua**: Main delta manager that handles SSE communication, delta application, and result reporting
    - **Logger.lua**: Logging utility for debug output

 ## How It Works